 SEVILLE, along with CORDOBA and GRANADA, makes up the ANDALUCIAN triangle, a trio of must see cities that speak compellingly of Spain's Muslims and Catholic past.

 One of the first things you notice about SEVILLE is that many of the buildings are golden yellow or pinkish red.

-The yellow, according to history, symbolizes gold, money and power, and the pinkish red is the city's emblematic color.
+The yellow, according to history, symbolises gold, money and power, and the pinkish red is the city's emblematic colour.

 The best way to see SEVILLE is on foot and start in the winding alleyways of the medieval Jewish quarter, Santa Cruz, where the doors are so extraordinarily tall (so that the Sevillanos could enter on horseback), white washed houses are built indecently close together to keep the cool.

 Starting on the historic side of the city, it is home to some of the finest monuments and ancient sites in Spain, including the impressive cathedral, the rambling Alcazar gardens, the riverside Torre del Oro (Golden Tower), the banks of the Guadalquivir River, the Almohad walls, La Giralda and the famous La Maestranza bullring, the oldest bullring the world.

 Explore the cities many barrios (districts) each with individual charm.
 MACARENA is so unique that it even has its own dialect and was once the poorest part of the city its 17th century barrios, beggars and urchins were models for Murillo's paintings.
 MACARENA is now the seat of officialdom of the Andalucian parliament and home to many beautiful churches such as Santa Catalina.